Shivanikanodia/Shivanikanodia/README.md

 ### 📫 How to Reach Me
 - 🌐 [LinkedIn](https://www.linkedin.com/in/shivanikanodia)
-- 📧 Email: shivanikanodia@gmail.com
+- 📧 Email: kanodiashivani27@gmail.com
 - 📁 [Portfolio](https://github.com/Shivanikanodia)
 - 📊 [Tableau Dashboards](https://shorturl.at/hGzDx)

 ---

 ### ⚡ Fun Fact
 I love turning messy datasets into beautiful stories!
-When I'm not crunching numbers, you can find me exploring **new cafes**, **hiking**, or diving into **personal development books**.
+When I'm not crunching numbers, you can find me doing **standup comdedy**,**performing dance** or diving into **personal development**.

 ---